 England striker Harry Kane is the favourite to be top scorer at this summer’s European Championships with the Three Lions among the frontrunners in the Euro 2020 betting.

-His formidable record of 34 goals in 53 caps for his country puts him on course to beat Wayne Rooney’s England record of 53 goals, which the former Manchester United striker achieved in 120 appearances.
+His formidable record of 32 goals in 49 caps for his country puts him well on course to beat Wayne Rooney’s England record of 53 goals, which the former Manchester United striker achieved in 120 appearances.

 Kane will expect to top up his tally in the group stages at Euro 2020 with England 2/5 favourites to win Group D, which also contains Croatia (3/1), Czech Republic (12/1) and Scotland (16/1).

 Southgate’s side will be favourites in each of their games, which are scheduled to take place at Wembley, and Tottenham’s talisman is therefore 5/1 to top the goalscoring charts come the end of the tournament.

 Indeed, he is already a World Cup Golden Boot winner and considering he takes England’s penalties, it’s quite clear why bookmakers have earmarked him for favouritism in the wildly popular top scorer marker.